donbright/earcutr/README.md

 Profiling results:

-Profilers reveal the vast majority of time is spent inside is_earcut_hashed(), which is determining whether an ear is "really an ear" so that it may be cut without damaging the polygon.
+Profilers reveal on bigger shapes the vast majority of time is spent inside is_earcut_hashed(), which is determining whether an ear is "really an ear" so that it may be cut without damaging the polygon.

 In particular the point_in_triangle and area function take up a lot of time.
 Since this port has them inside a single 'earchecker' function, that function